 Camp in luxury at Camper’s Cove

-For over 50 years, Camper’s Cove has been a favourite destinations for local and travelling campers alike.
+For over 50 years, Camper’s Cove has been a favourite destination for local and travelling campers alike.
 This lakeside location features a general store, a sandy beach, cabins, power hookups, a video game room, a snack bar, and so much more.
 It will be hard to come back to reality after a few nights at Camper’s Cove.
 Details

 Hands-on Heritage